 There comes a time in a growing small business' life when it must choose: develop the resources to handle mushrooming IT demands in-house, or outsource them.
-RL Corp., a holding parent company for two accounting services firms in Westchester, Pa., chose to offload both its backup
+RL Corp., a holding parent company for two accounting services firms in Westchester, Pa., chose to offload both its backup and disaster recovery (DR) operations on Iron Mountain Corp.

 RL, which manages two subsidiaries, accounting services provider Lordi Consulting LLC. and accounting staffing agency Peopleflex, has gone from three employees at its founding in 2003 to just under a 100 today.
 Its storage needs have increased accordingly -- from approximately 50 GB in the beginning to close to 600 GB now.